Skip to Content

 In a wrongful death claim, compensation is typically divided into two categories: economic and non-economic damages.
 Economic damages are quantifiable financial losses resulting from the death, such as medical expenses, funeral costs, and lost income.
 These damages aim to provide financial relief to the surviving family members, helping to cover the immediate and long-term financial impact of the loss.
 For instance, if the deceased was the primary breadwinner, compensation for lost income can help support the family's financial stability.

 Non-economic damages, on the other hand, address the intangible losses associated with the death, such as pain and suffering, loss of companionship, and emotional distress.
 These damages recognize the profound emotional impact of losing a loved one and aim to provide some measure of solace.
 While non-economic damages are more challenging to quantify, they are an essential component of a wrongful death claim, reflecting the full extent of the family's loss.
-Understanding the types of compensation available can help claimants set realistic expectations and work with their attorney to pursue a comprehensive settlement.
+Understanding the types of compensation available can help claimants set realistic expectations and work with their attorneys to pursue a comprehensive settlement.

 Calculating Damages

 Calculating damages in a wrongful death claim involves a detailed assessment of both economic and non-economic losses.
 Economic damages are typically calculated based on concrete financial data, such as medical bills, funeral expenses, and income statements.
 For lost income, factors such as the deceased's age, occupation, and earning potential are considered to estimate the financial support they would have provided over their lifetime.
-Additionally, any benefits such as health insurance or retirement contributions are factored into the calculation.
+Additionally, any benefits, such as health insurance or retirement contributions, are factored into the calculation.

 Non-economic damages require a more subjective assessment, often involving testimony from family members, friends, and mental health professionals to convey the emotional impact of the loss.
 Factors such as the nature of the relationship between the deceased and the claimants, the emotional support provided by the deceased, and the overall impact on the family's quality of life are considered.
 While these damages are more challenging to quantify, they are a crucial aspect of achieving a fair and comprehensive settlement.
-Working with an experienced attorney can help ensure that all relevant factors are considered in calculating damages.
+Working with an experienced attorney can help ensure that all relevant factors are considered when calculating damages.

 Impact on Estate and Taxes